Heinrich-Hermann von Hülsen

-Heinrich-Hermann von Hülsen (8 July 1895 – 6 June 1982) was a decorated Generalmajor in the Wehrmacht during World War II, who commanded two armoured divisions.
+Heinrich-Hermann Franz Mario Walter Lobegott von Hülsen (8 July 1895 – 6 June 1982) was a decorated Generalmajor in the Wehrmacht during World War II, who commanded two armoured divisions.

+Life

+Heinrich-Hermann, son and second child of General of the Infantry Walter Rudolf Hugo Alexander Lobegott von Hülsen (1863–1947) and his wife Irmgard Bernhardine Klara Florentine Madlene Gotthelfe, née von Keudell (1874–1955), attended the elementary school of the Kaiser-Wilhelm-Gymnasium (KWG) in Hanover from Easter 1901 to November 1905, then he attended the Kaiserin-Augusta-Gymnasium in Charlottenburg until 1 July 1906.
+From 15 September 1906 to April 1910, he attended the cadet school in Plön, he then transferred to the Royal Prussian Main Cadet Institute (Hauptkadettenanstalt in Groß-Lichterfelde) near Berlin where he became a cadet with honors and served for a time as a page to Empress Auguste Viktoria (1858–1921).
+On 13 August 1914, because of his extraordinary achievements, he was transferred to the 4th Guards Regiment of Foot as a commissioned 2nd Lieutenant.

+WWII

 Hülsen commanded the 44th Reconnaissance Battalion of 44th Infantry Division into the Invasion of Poland at the beginning of World War II, and led this unit until 5 December 1939.
 He then served as Adjutant in the high command of 1st Army until 1 April 1941, and was promoted to Oberst on 1 December 1940 during this service.
 On 1 April 1941 he took command of the 2nd Mounted Regiment, which he led into Operation Barbarossa, until he was called back into reserve on 1 December 1941, and was awarded the German Cross in Gold on 2 November 1941.

 On 25 May 1942 he took command of the 9th Rifle Brigade under 9.
 Panzer-Division, which he led in the southern theater of the Eastern Front until 5 July 1942.
 Taking command of the 9th Panzer Grenadier Regiment until 15 December 1942, he was also named temporary commander of 9.
 Panzer-Division from 27 July until 3 August 1943 during this service.

 Called back into reserve on 15 December 1942, he next took command of 21.
 Panzer-Division on 25 April 1943 in North Africa.
-After having been promoted to Generalmajor on 1 May 1943, on 13 May 1943 he was captured by British forces in the area of Tunis, Tunisia, and was in captivity until 17 February 1947.
-From late summer 1944, von Hülsen was interned in Clinton, Mississippi.
+On 13 May 1943, he was taken prisoner of war by British forces in the area of Tunis, Tunisia, two days later, he was promoted to Major General, with effect and rank seniority (RDA) from 1 May 1943, which Generaloberst Hans-Jürgen Bernhard Theodor von Arnim, Commander-in-Chief of the Army Group Africa, had already requested shortly after von Hülsens arrival in North Africa.
+On 16 May 1943, he was transferred to Trent Park.
+From summer 1944, von Hülsen was interned in Clinton, Mississippi with von Arnim and other German generals.
+He was repatriated on 17 February 1947.